 Buying local produce is almost always a sure way to get organic, clean vegetables.
 Whole30 defines clean foods as foods that are pesticide free and dirty foods as foods that are heavy with chemicals and pesticides.
 Local products also help out the small farmers and businesses rather than the big corporations by enriching the community rather than the corporate shareholders.
 The profits stay with the farmer and can be used to benefit and expand their business.

-Seasonal bouquet and berries I picked up
+Seasonal bouquet and berries I picked up at the PSU Farmers Market last year. |

 There are so many varieties of produce and each is successful depending on their location- the soil content, the amount of sunlight, altitude.
 So buying locally also ensures that you are buying products that take in the most benefits from its surroundings.
 Another aspect that ensures your produce has the most nutritional value is to buy them seasonally.